 Facts from the catalog

 Optics: 17 elements (including 4 special dispersion and 3 aspherical elements) in 10 groups which is the most complex standard lens-design I know of.
-The Z 50mm f1.8 S and the Otus have only 12 Elements and the Nikon AF-S 58mm f1.4G is a design with only 9 lenses in 6 groups.
+The Z 50mm f1.8 S and the Otus have only 12 Elements, the Nikon AF-S 58mm f1.4G 9 lenses in 6 groups and the Mitakon 10/7.
 The new Nikon Z 58mm f0.95 S Noct employs fluorine coating on the front to repel water, dust, and dirt and should make for easier cleaning and uses Nikon’s new ARNEO coating (in addition to Nano coating) to reduce flare, glare and ghosting. [+]

 Image stabilization: The lens offers no optical stabilization – like every Z-Nikkor so far.
 But the Nikon Z bodies provide built-in sensor-shift stabilization for Z-mount lenses over 5 axis – plus an optional electronic stabilization in video mode.
 F-mount lenses without optical image stabilization like the Nikon AF-S 58mm f1.4G and the Otus profit from the body-based image stabilization of a Nikon Z body when used via FTZ adapter, but only over 3 axis (roll, pitch, yaw).

-Auto focus: No, the new Noct is manual focus only.
-There’s a large mechanically coupled dedicated focus ring which turns almost 340 degrees for very precise manual focus.
+Auto focus: No, the new Noct is manual focus only, just like the Otus and the Mitakon.
+There’s a large mechanically coupled dedicated focus ring which turns 320 degrees for very precise manual focus.
 The focus ring has a linear gearing which makes smooth focus pulling for videographers easy.
-The Nikon Z 58mm f0.95 S Noct also features an OLED display indicating focal length, aperture or focusing distance (in m or ft.) and depth-of-field just like the Nikon Z 24-70mm f2.8 S. The display is hard to read under sunny conditions in its default setting but it can be made as bright as the top display on the Nikon Z camera.
+The same is true for the Mitakon except that it turns the Canon/Sony way.
+The Otus has a slightly shorter throw of 250 degrees and turns like Nikon users are used to.
+The Nikon Z 58mm f0.95 S Noct also features an OLED display indicating aperture or focusing distance (in m or ft.) and depth-of-field just like the Nikon Z 24-70mm f2.8 S. The display is hard to read under sunny conditions in its default setting but it can be made as bright as the top display on the Nikon Z camera.
 You can switch through the different display types using the DISP-button.
-There is also a function button L-Fn on the lens that is set to AE/AF lock as default but can be assigned 21 different functions.
-Both the Z 50mm f1.8 S and the Nikon AF-S 58mm f1.4G offer autofocus but the Otus is manual focus too. [-]
+There is also a function button L-Fn on the lens that is set to AE lock as default but can be assigned 21 different functions.
+Both the Z 50mm f1.8 S and the Nikon AF-S 58mm f1.4G offer autofocus. [-]

 Covers full frame/FX or smaller.
 Same with the alternatives. [+]

 Comes with a trunk case that protects the lens and has extra space for other accessories.
 Finally this is a case fitting for a lens costing 8000 USD unlike the flimsy pouch of the other Z lenses.
-The tripod collar and the screw-on lens hood is included, but it seems the lens hood is not of the bayonet type and not reversible for transport. [+]
+But honestly: a well padded case like Sigma does for its equally humongous 105mm f1.4 Art would be more practical in my opinion.
+The tripod collar and the screw-on lens hood is included, the latter made from metal with a rubberized front segment to prevent dings and scratches from setting the lens down on the lens hood.
+But the hood is not reversible for transport and the lens cannot be stored in the case with the lens hood attached.
+The tripod collar has a slot for attaching an anti-theft cable chain lock but unfortunately Nikon missed out on an Arca-Swiss style interface. [+]

 Aperture ring: the multi-function control ring at the back of the Z 58mm f0.95 S Noct can be assigned to operate the aperture (this is the default) or exposure compensation.
-The aperture is actuated electromagnetically which makes it the equivalent of an E-type Nikon lens.
+The aperture is actuated electromagnetically.
 The multi-function control ring on the Z 50mm f1.8 S can control aperture, exposure compensation or focusing.
 The Nikon AF-S 58mm f1.4G and most other F-mount alternatives don’t have an aperture control ring.
-The Zeiss Otus offers one (Nikon ZF.2 version only) but that is of no use as the Nikon Z cameras (unlike the D850) do not allow to control the aperture from there. [+]
+The Zeiss Otus offers one (Nikon ZF.2 version only) but that is of no use as the Nikon Z cameras (unlike the D850) do not allow to control the aperture from there.
+The Mitakon has no electrical or mechanical coupling between the lens and the camera so aperture can only be controlled from the ring at the front of the lens.
+The ring has no clicks and can easily be moved accidentally.
+The Mitakon does not transfer EXIF data about the aperture (or focus distance) to the camera which means that you have to set exposure manually and the aperture is not recorded in the image-file. [+]

-- The Mitakon Zhongyi Speedmaster 50mm 0.95 III was announced in June 2019 and seems to be available now for Z-mount too.
-It measures 73 x 84mm and weighs 720g (without lens hood).
-The optical design is 10 elements in 7 groups and the minimum focus distance is 0.5m with a maximum magnification of 1:10.
-Its price is listed as 1100 EUR / 800 USD.
+- The Zhongyi Mitakon Speedmaster 50mm 0.95 III was announced in June 2019 and seems to be available now for Z-mount too.
+It is much smaller and lighter than the new Nikon Noct at 73 x 84mm and 720g (without lens hood).
+Its priced 1000 EUR / 800 USD.
 The lens does not have any electric contacts so the aperture has to be closed manually to the desired value and there are no EXIF-data nor lens-profiles being transmitted to the camera.

 For shooters of Nikon Z cameras the alternatives also include F-mount lenses which can be used mounted on Nikon’s FTZ adapter – adding another 31mm in length and 133g in weight: